The Ultimate Donor Acknowledgment Letter Guide For Free

 Treat donor acknowledgment letters not just as a formal way to thank them, but to engage with them, retain them, and build a relationship.

 The donor acknowledgment letter is your most potent touchpoint as people will likely read it thoroughly.
-This is why it has the power to make a lasting impact on donor retention and loyalty.
+This is why it has the power to make a lasting donor’s impact on donor retention and loyalty.
 Make sure to use it wisely.